SEO (Search Engine Optimization)

 Age of your website: How old your site is, has an impact on your ranking.
 Older sites have a slight advantage over newer ones.

 The above are not all of the factors, but these are recognized as the most important factors impacting your search engine rankings.
-Check out more resources on this website, checkout this helpful post from copyproblogger or contact us for a free initial consultation.
+Check out more resources on this website, checkout these helpful post from copyproblogger and omologist, or contact us for a free initial consultation.